Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for the financial year 2022 shows Northern Beaches' median income among taxpayers is $59,529, with an average of $67,260.
-This is higher than the national average and compares to Rest of Qld's median of $50,780 and average of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Northern Beaches would be approximately $67,857 (median) and $76,670 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Northern Beaches rank modestly, between the 37th and 39th percentiles.
-Income analysis reveals that the $1,500 - 2,999 earnings band captures 32.8% of the community (2,372 individuals), similar to patterns seen at regional levels where 31.7% occupy this range.
-After housing costs, 85.4% of income remains for other expenses.
+AreaSearch's latest postcode level ATO data for the financial year 2022 indicates that Northern Beaches SA2 had a median income among taxpayers of $59,529 and an average of $67,260.
+These figures are slightly above the national averages.
+In comparison, Rest of Qld's median income was $50,780 with an average of $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $67,857 (median) and $76,670 (average).
+According to Census 2021 income data, household, family, and personal incomes in Northern Beaches rank modestly, between the 37th and 39th percentiles.
+Income analysis reveals that 32.8% of individuals in Northern Beaches fall within the $1,500 - 2,999 earnings band, which is similar to regional levels at 31.7%.
+After accounting for housing expenses, 85.4% of income remains for other expenses.

 Frequently Asked Questions - Income